BlogPSUs

 Education Qualification:

-• All the candidates who are willing to apply must have qualified B.E/B.Tech or equivalent qualifying degree in first class with an aggregate minimum of 65% marks or CGPA of 6.84 on a scale of 10.
+• All the candidates who are willing to apply must have qualified B.E./B.Tech or equivalent qualifying degree.

-• All the candidates who have passed M.E/M.Tech with B.Tech is eligible to apply provided their B.Tech marks meet the eligibility specified above.
+• All the candidates who have passed M.E/M.Tech with B.Tech is eligible to apply, provided their B.Tech marks meet the eligibility specified above.

-• All the candidates who have studied the integrated courses of B.E/B.Tech and M.E/M.Tech is also eligible for the ISRO examination.
-These candidates must produce their Graduation certificate for B.E/B.Tech separately in first class with an aggregate minimum of 65% marks or CGPA 6.84 on a scale of 10.
+• All the candidates who have studied the integrated courses of B.E/B.Tech and M.E/M.Tech is also eligible for the this examination.

-• Candidates with part-time B.E/B.Tech degrees are also eligible.
+• Candidates with part-time B.E./B.Tech degrees are also eligible.

-• Candidates who have done their B. E or B.Tech through correspondence course not eligible.
+• Candidates who have done their B.E or B.Tech through a correspondence course is not eligible.

 • Candidates who apply for the post of architect will have to produce the Registration Certificate for having registered with the Council of Architecture, at the time of the Interview, failing which he/she will not be allowed for an interview